paulmarrington/lispz/doc/async.md

       key:      "scratchpad.lispz"
       contents: null
     })

+As an aid when sending messages to a dispatcher, use the connect shortcut:

+    (ref scratch (message.commect "code-editor/scratch"))
+    ...
+    (scratch.open {key: "scratchpad.lispz" contents: ""})

 If it is possible that a client will send an important request before the service has had the opportunity to initialise, wrap 'send' in 'wait-for':